fastcode-ose/.github/profile/README.md

 Whether you're just curious about SPE or a leading expert, Fastcode welcomes your participation.
 Here are some ways to [get involved](https://fastcode.org/get-involved/).

-This GitHub repository is one of several places where we keep materials for community activities.
+This GitHub organization is one of several places where we keep materials for community activities.
 To learn more about Fastcode, please visit [https://fastcode.org](https://fastcode.org).

 <!--